kallaway/100-days-of-code/log.md

 **Today's Progress**: Chapter 5 from Book 1 of Android Application Development

 **Thoughts**: I understood how to debug in Android Studio using debugger tool and reading logs from Logcat

+## Day 4: 06 January, 2018

+**Today's Progress**: Read few pages from Chapter 6 of Android Application Development and completed 1 chapter from ASmarterWayToLearnJavaScript.

+**Thoughts**: I solved a stackoverflow question; which was related to the section from the Android Application Development book.

+## Day 5: 07 January, 2018

+**Today's Progress**: Completed 1 chapter from ASmarterWayToLearnJavaScript and finished the udacity JavaScript Basics course.

+**Thoughts**: The last optional quiz in the udacity JavaScript Basics course was tricky.
+It looked simple to iterate around the JSON results and add numbers which are presented in string format and also conactenate strings to show an array of strings.